Review & Rating

 Mexico and China are the major producers of the mid-level and economy Grohe Faucets that make up an ever-increasing proportion of the Grohe faucets offered for sale in North America.
 Customs and import records show a very substantial increase in faucet imports from Asian factories over the past five years.

-In the past, Grohe's designer faucets were initially made in its Lahr, Germany factory.
-We don't know that is still true.
-If not, then we don't know where they are made.
-In any case, after a few years manufacturing moves to Asian and Mexican factories.
-The popular LadyLux faucet, for example, has not been manufactured in Germany for years.
+In the past, Grohe's designer faucets were made, at least initially in its Lahr, Germany factory.
+After any bugs were eliminated, manufacturing might then be moved to overseas factories.
+The popular LadyLux faucet, for example, started in Germany but has not been manufactured in Germany for years.

 Grohe's Brand Manipulation